 - Present ideas for mothers-in-law list

-- Festive things to do with the kids in lockdown list
+- Festive things to do with the kids list

 - Best-decorated Christmas tree competition

 - A favourite Christmas films poll

 You could even initiate a Christmas film club for the festive period; members can choose a film to watch on the same night every week and natter about it online the day after—nice, wholesome fun!